LikemDzokoto/Befyn/README.md

 ### Inspiration Behind Building Befyn

+##### At Befyn, we're driven by a passion for harnessing blockchain technology to create solutions that improve people's lives, particularly in accessing quality healthcare.
+We're committed to addressing the rampant incidents of fraudulent claims and false proofs plaguing the industry.

 The healthcare industry faces numerous challenges including:
 - Lack of transparency in insurance companies' earnings and payouts
 - Minimal payouts to users in times of crisis